dominiksalvet/cpurast/README.md

 * Delivered CMake build system
 * Delivered examples of use

 > It is suggested to start with an existing example, copy it to a new example directory, and start customizing it.
-Later, after some experience with cpurast, it may be used as the foundation of a new project.
+Later, after some experience with using and building cpurast, the created program may be used as the foundation of a new project.

 ## Custom Canvas